qwertykolea/openvpn-client/README.md

 Place an executable script `post-up.sh` in `/vpn/`.
 It is executed **after** all routes have been added (using OpenVPN's `--route-up` hook).
 This means that at the time your script runs, the routing table is fully populated – you can safely add static routes that depend on the VPN's pushed routes.

 The container also converts Windows line endings (CRLF) to Unix (LF) automatically before execution, using dos2unix if available, otherwise sed.
-Failures in the script are ignored (|| true)
+Failures in the script are ignored (|| true).

 Example `/vpn/post-up.sh`:

 ```bash